Coleridge-Initiative/big-data-and-social-science/docs/07-TextChapter.md

 ***F* score**

-The *F score* takes precision and recall measures a step further and considers the general accuracy of the model.
+The *F score* combines precision and recall.
 In formal terms, the $F$ score is a weighted average of the precision and recall:
 $$\label{eq:text:F1}
 F_1 = 2\cdot \frac{\mathrm{Precision}\cdot \mathrm{Recall}}{\mathrm{Precision}+\mathrm{Recall}}.$$